proxystore/proxystore/docs/concepts/store.md

     However, `populate_target=False` should also be set in this case to avoid prepopulating the proxy with the serialized target object.
     See the [`Store`][proxystore.store.base.Store] docstring for more information.

-Rather than providing a custom serializer or deserializer to each method invocation, a default serializer and deserializer can be provided when initializing a new [`Store`][proxystore.store.base.Store].
+Alternative, custom serializers and deserializers can be passed to [`Store`][proxystore.store.base.Store], overriding the class defaults.
 See Issue [#146](https://github.com/proxystore/proxystore/issues/146){target=_blank}
 for further discussion on where custom serializers can be helpful.